harounat201/harounat201/README.md

   - Programmer for **FTC Robotics Team 'IRONIC' 14226** <a href="https://github.com/FTC14226">(Ironic 14226)</a>
   - Profound interest in **Computer Science**, **Software**, and **Artificial Intelligence**
   - **Blog writer** with a unique perspective as a prospective academic in the field of computer science and AI
-  - Founder of **'The Code Room'**, a blog organization providing blog presences to multiple STEM education-focused organizations
   - **Always** looking for new opportunities—especially **academic research** in the field of computer science

 <hr>